skydread1/portfolio/README.md

 ### Organization

-Each post has its own markdown files in the folder of the page it belongs to.
+Each post has its own markdown file in the folder of the page it belongs to.

-For instance, I currently have 2 pages:
+For instance:
 ```
 .
 ├── about
 │   └── aboutme.md
 └── portfolio
-    ├── blog_django.md
-    ├── flybot_card_games.md
-    ├── flybot_mobile_app.md
-    ├── flybot_website.md
-    ├── magic_nostrand.md
+    ├── blog-django.md
-    ├── mcts.md
+    ├── flybot-website.md
+    └── props-recommender.md
-    ├── portfolio_website.md
+├── blog
-    └── props_recommender.md
+│   └── just-tick-lib.md
 ```

 ### Config Clojure map